joomango/RSC_RNAseq/README.md

 	* Choose your transcript of interest

-	*	In this example, by looking head(results_transcripts), I choose to draw the 5th most differientially expressed transcript. (gene name "XIST")
-	*	You can also decide the transcript/gene of your interest.
-If you want to draw 10th transcript in your dataset:
+	*	In this example, by looking head(results_transcripts), I choose to draw the 10th transcript in the dataset. (gene name "XIST") You can also decide the transcript/gene of your interest!
-	(ex) > ballgown::transcriptNames(chrX)[10]
+	> ballgown::transcriptNames(chrX)[10]
 	> which(ballgown::geneNames(chrX)=="XIST")

-	*	Find the row number of the interested gene in dataset
+	*	Find the row number of the interested transcript/gene in dataset
 	# 1492 here

 	> ballgown::transcriptNames(bg_chrX)[1492]	# get the transcript name in the gene